boukew99/chitch/documents/installation.md

 Chitch requires PHP to run.
 You can check if PHP is installed by running `php -v` in your terminal.
 If yes then you are done.

 If PHP is not globally installed, then you can use a local PHP binary specifically build for Chitch.
 This binary can be used locally without a global installation.
 Thus it is also easy to remove again.
+The benefit of this static binary is that it is perfectly calibrated for Chitch.
+The disadvantage of this static binary is that only works for Chitch.
 Follow these steps to use the PHP binary for Chitch:

 1. **Download the PHP Binary**: Visit the [Chitch PHP Binary Releases Page](https://github.com/boukew99/chitch/releases/supplementary) to download the latest PHP binary for your operating system.
 2. **Extract the Files**: Unzip the downloaded file beside the `chitch` directory.